GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/getting-started/getting-started.md

 ### Step 3: Use the `StoryEditor` component to render the editor

-If you have used CRA, simply replace the contents of `src/App.js` with the code sample given below.
+The code sample given below shows how to scaffold a story editor.

 ```jsx
 import { StoryEditor, InterfaceSkeleton } from '@googleforcreators/story-editor';